-Any full-time or part-time teacher homeschooling or working in an Ohio public, private or parochial school can apply.
+Any full-time or part-time teacher living or working in Upper Arlington can apply.
+This privilege extends to homeschoolers and those teaching in a public, private or parochial school.
 Teachers will not pay overdue fines but are still responsible for the replacement cost of any lost or damaged items.

 Stop by any UAPL location to apply.
-Please bring proof of teaching employment, or approval letter from school district for current homeschooling year.
+Please bring proof of teaching employment, such as a recent pay stub, or approval letter from school district for current homeschooling year.

 The teacher card is to be used for classroom items only.